 Explore a collection of webinars and companion handouts about the Naglieri General Ability Tests and their components.

 The Naglieri Nonverbal Ability Test (NNAT) measures general ability using only nonverbal test questions.
-The Naglieri General Ability Tests measure general ability using verbal, quantitative and nonverbal test questions.
+The Naglieri General Ability Tests measure general ability using verbal, quantitative, and nonverbal test questions.
 Conceptually the two are the same; the questions are made using shapes like circles and squares arranged in columns and rows as shown below.
 The questions measure general ability very efficiently because the child must understand the relationships among the shapes and very little knowledge is needed to arrive at the answer.

 Verbal and quantitative tests were added so a more diverse approach to measuring general ability could be achieved.
 The three separate tests also allow the user to select any combination desired when testing a student.